paulzamfir98/Physics-Project/README.md

 ## Description
 This is an application which verifies the occurance of condensantion in a building's envelope.
-After the user inputs information about environemnt and wall, it computes the pressure and saturation pressure for each wall's layer and checks if that is a proper environment for the enevelope, using a diagram.
+After the user inputs information about environment and wall, it computes the pressure and saturation pressure for each wall's layer and checks if that is a proper environment for the enevelope, using a diagram.

 ## Features
   - GUI for information's input including alerts for bad or incomplete data.